WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 [2] This would be an element class for the button component, hench the 2 underscores.
 [3] An example of a modifier for the button component.
 This is signified by the 2 dashs.
 [4] An example of a stateful modifier.
 These are used when elements require style changes for changes of state (eg: hover, click etc).
+[5] An example of a nested modifier.
+If a component needs to be positioned when nested within another component, create one of these to declare that behavour.
+These nested modifiers should only affect positioning (floats, positions etc) and should not affect the cosmetics of the component, which is the job of the regular modifier.
+The use of stateful modifiers rather than simple nesting is preferred as it doesn't change the original component and violate the open/closed principle.
+It also leads to more readable HTML.
 */

 .c-btn {